reallyinsane/mathan-dependency-updates-sonar-plugin/README.md

-sonar.dependencyUpdates.override.major | Filter (see Artifact pattern syntax) to override severtiy (if updates are available for dependencies matching) to MAJOR | (none) sonar.dependencyUpdates.override.critical | Filter (see Artifact pattern syntax) to override severtiy (if updates are available for dependencies matching) to CRITICAL | (none) sonar.dependencyUpdates.override.blocker | Filter (see Artifact pattern syntax) to override severtiy (if updates are available for dependencies matching) to BLOCKER | (none)
+sonar.dependencyUpdates.override.major | Filter (see Artifact pattern syntax) to override severtiy (if updates are available for dependencies matching) to MAJOR | (none) sonar.dependencyUpdates.override.critical | Filter (see Artifact pattern syntax) to override severtiy (if updates are available for dependencies matching) to CRITICAL | (none) sonar.dependencyUpdates.override.blocker | Filter (see Artifact pattern syntax) to override severtiy (if updates are available for dependencies matching) to BLOCKER | (none) sonar.dependencyUpdates.versionExclusionRegex | Regex to exclude version identifiers.
+This can be done in configuration of versions-maven-plugin or here.
+With the default filter version identifiers relating to alpha, beta, release candidate or milestone version will be ignored. | `todo` sonar.dependencyUpdates.discreteMinorMajor | Flag indicating if only discrete minor and major versions should be used for metric calculation.
+If `true` available patches will be ignored when counting minor versions and patches and minor versions will be ignored when counting major versions.
+(For available minor versions 1.1.0, 1.1.1, 1.1.2, 1.2.0 in case of `true` the result would be 2 (1.1.2 and 1.2.0) and in case of `false` 4 (all available versions). | true

 [dependency updates report]: https://www.mojohaus.org/versions-maven-plugin/dependency-updates-report-mojo.html
 [versions-maven-plugin]: https://github.com/mojohaus/versions-maven-plugin